Benimares/Expense-Tracker/README.md

 # Expense-Tracker

-~Small Side Project~
+Small Side Project

-I reworked the structure of the code multiple times to now also include:
+I reworked the whole structure of the code multiple times to now also include:

-  -OOP
+- OOP
-  -Pandas dataframes
+- Pandas dataframes
-  -Matplotlib for visualization
+- Matplotlib for visualization